-Prescription drugs – much like anything else – can be lifesaving when used as intended.
+Prescription drugs – much like anything else – can be lifesaving when used as intended but can often turn into an addiction.
 No one should have to suffer from extended pain or other debilitating conditions.
 When over-the-counter drugs won’t cut it, such as when recovering from surgery or a serious accident, prescription meds can offer real comfort and relief.
 Anxiety drugs, as well, can also help certain people live more normal, joyful lives without experiencing debilitating symptoms.
 These drugs, however, are highly addictive and should be taken with a strong dose of caution, oversight, and care.
 When a pill habit becomes addictive, these life saving medicines can be devastating.
 Not sure if your loved one’s use has become problematic?
 Read on for signs and symptoms of pill addiction and where to begin when seeking treatment.

 Physical Symptoms of Pill Addiction